F1’s owners accuse FIA of 'unacceptable' remarks

 It concludes that F1 and Liberty "hope and trust that it will not be necessary to address this issue again".

-The FIA has been contacted for comment.
+The FIA has declined to comment.

 What was Ben Sulayem doing?